ntacv/ntacv.github.io/README.md

 - dark and color theme
 - change color theme on refresh
 - pwa with offline feat
+- translation to fr,es, cn
+- redesign for cn and cn vertical

 ## Sitemap
 3 categories: ingé, code, design.